why i get late for my appointments

 Similar things happened when it came to getting to class on time.
 For instance, during Term 4 at IIMA, I had classes that started at 16:05.
 I would be in my room, doing nothing, and yet almost always reach class a few minutes after 16:05 or right at 16:05.
 Credit to the Professors in the second year for not making a big fuss about it, and letting me learn things even if I got late to a few appointments.

 If you constantly find yourself late for appointments — it is time to start reflecting on a few things and examine the causes.
-Some appointments are routine — playing badminton, getting coffee with my girlfriend, or going to dinner with friends.
+Some appointments are routine — playing badminton, or going to dinner with friends.
 I like to think that if I show up a few minutes late to these appointments, they would understand, but that might not always be the case, especially when it comes to work appointments — assignment deadlines, meeting with Professors, or showing up on time for paperwork.

 Paperwork — I got late for my residence permit card appointment (the card lets me live and study here legally) in Vienna.
 I knew some three weeks beforehand about the appointment’s time and place.
 And yet when the appointment day came, I reached about 15 minutes late.
 If they had turned me away, it would be solely on me, and I’d have had to face the consequences — rescheduling the appointment and re-doing dreadful paperwork.
 Fortunately, they did not mind and handed me my card that day.
 I would say smiling helped to an extent, but that may not always make up for showing up late!